prashanth-bhat/mfp-toolchain/README.md

-# DevOps - Continous Build and Release for MobileFirst 8.0 Apps and Adapters
+# DevOps - Continuous Build,Test and Release for MobileFirst 8.0 Apps and Adapters

-Creates a DevOps pipelines for MFP 8.0.
-The tool chain creates pipeline for continous build and release of MFP Mobile Apps and Adatpers.
+Creates a DevOps pipeline for MFP 8.0.
+The toolchain creates pipeline for continous build , test and release of MFP mobile apps and adatpers.
-For MFP Mobile Apps, the pipeline builds the apps with Fastlane, Tests the App with Appium on Bitbar and then Registers the App with MFP.
+For MFP mobile apps, the pipeline builds the apps with Fastlane, registers the app with MFP server and then tests the app with Appium on Bitbar.
-For Adapter, the pipleline Builds the Adapters, Deploys the Adapter on MFP,  Tests the Adapter.
+For adapters, the pipleline builds the adapters, deploys the adapters onto MFP and tests the adapters.

 To get started, click **Create toolchain**.